TheTekton337/pntkl-rfc/RFCs/0003-tucs-rnra.md

 - Facilitate a secure and accessible platform for end-users to contribute custom code to React and React-Native applications.
 - Provide clear guidelines and tools for safely integrating user-provided code, ensuring application security and performance are maintained.
-- Establish a vibrant community ecosystem where users can share, discover, and leverage customizations made by others.
+- Design a platform where users can share, discover, and leverage each other's customizations, driving collective innovation and personalization.

 ## 3. Implementation